filipporomani/whatsapp-python/README.md

 hatch shell
 ```

-Documentation is available in the [wiki section](https://github.com/filipporomani/whatsapp/wiki) on GitHub.
+Documentation is available in the [wiki](https://github.com/filipporomani/whatsapp/wiki) here on GitHub.

 ## Why choose this library?

-The main reason why I decided to fork the original library is that it uses an old version of the API, it's missing many useful features and it's almost not mantained anymore.
+The main reason why I decided to fork the original library is that it uses an old version of the API, it's missing many and it's not mantained anymore.

 In this fork I added app events (to listen to incoming messages) and implemented an easier way to send/receive messages and media by using the `Message` object.
+The API version is always up to date and I'm always adding new features and fixing bugs.

-I fixed some bugs and added many features, however the library still needs a lot of work to be done even if it's working and usable.
+I fixed some bugs and added many features, however the library can still be improved.

 ### Supported features: